Office for Student Engagement and Practice

 How can I help?
 Rachel works to support students with academic accommodations and support, academic integrity, dispute resolution, and special projects related to academic and student affairs.

-Mary Beth Carroll, Assistant Director of Student Affairs
+Mary Beth Carroll, Associate Director of Recruitment and Admissions

 firstname.lastname@example.org | 734-615-4308

 How can I help?
-Kathy is available to answer questions related to school and university policies, academic requirements, graduation, student records, registration, and enrollment.
+Steve is available to answer questions related to school and university policies, academic requirements, graduation, student records, registration, and enrollment.